madetech/handbook/guides/security/last_day.md

 - If you have a Client laptop ensure you have spoken to your Delivery Manager about how to return that.
 - Completed your timesheet up to and including your final day.

-The Business Operations Team will remove access to all software.
-If you have a Made Tech laptop, Systemagic will be in touch regarding sending it back.
+Aura will remove access to all software and will be in touch regarding returning your laptop.